Installing a Later 1991-93 Windshield

 there.
 Work your way all the way

 around.
-It helps to have another person
+It helps to have another person to help

 small wooden roller to firmly press the trim

-onto the edge of the windshield so the butyl
+onto the edge of the windshield so the BUTYL

-inside the u-channel sticks to the
+inside the trim U-channel sticks to the

-windshield.
-When you get back around to
+windshield well.
+When you get all the way around and back around to

 the bottom center, make a quick cut so you have about